CWG Is Hiring!

 Job Description

-Campaign Workers Guild (CWG) is a national independent union of campaign and political workers.
-CWG looks forward to welcoming a dedicated individual who aligns with our mission to improve our members’ work conditions, empower organizers, and promote healthy career longevity.
-We represent two tiers of dues-paying members: Working and Associate.
+The Campaign Workers Guild (CWG) looks forward to welcoming a dedicated individual who aligns with our mission and values and is ready to make a profound and lasting impact on the lives of our members.
+CWG is a national independent union of campaign and campaign-adjacent workers.
+We are committed to improving our members’ work conditions, empowering organizers, and promoting healthy career longevity.
+We represent two types of dues-paying members: Working and Associate.
 Working members are covered under a CWG-negotiated CBA.

-We are searching for a full-time Organizing Director who believes that campaign workers need unions to fight for fair working conditions, better wages, and respect at work.
-A strong candidate for this position has a strong understanding of the issues campaign workers face on the job, and has familiarity with unions and the collective bargaining process.
-This position offers a diverse array of responsibilities in organizing, bargaining, representation, institutional support, and movement building.
+We are searching for a full-time Representative who believes that campaign workers need unions to fight for fair working conditions, better wages, and respect at work.
+A strong candidate for this position has a deep, personal understanding of the issues campaign workers face on the job, and has familiarity with unions and the collective bargaining process.
+This position offers a diverse array of responsibilities that collectively contribute to the empowerment of workers and the enhancement of their working conditions.
+This role will encompass key responsibilities in organizing, bargaining, representation, institutional support, and movement building.
 It offers the potential for professional growth within CWG.

 This is a full-time, remote position.
-The hours are flexible and negotiable but may require evening and weekend work in accordance with the availability of campaign workers and executive council members.
-We offer a laptop, Healthcare reimbursement stipend of up to $500, and a generous paid time off policy, including 15 paid vacation days per year and unlimited sick leave, and bereavement.
+The annual salary is $68,000.
+The hours are flexible and negotiable but may require evening and weekend work in accordance with the availability of campaign workers and Executive Council members.
+We offer a laptop, $500 health care / personal use stipend, and a generous paid time off policy, including 15 paid vacation days per year, unlimited sick leave, and bereavement.
 It is possible that limited paid travel with per diem may be required.
-Our target onboarding date is in December 2024 and full time start date of January 2, 2024.
+Our target start date is early 2026.

 The Campaign Workers Guild is an equal-opportunity employer and is committed to accommodating applicants with different workplace needs.
 We are dedicated to building an inclusive culture in our union and encourage applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status and record of arrest or conviction.